-$$\hat{u}(i{y}) \cdot \hat{u}(i{z}) = 0. \tag{22}$$
+$$\hat{u}(i_y) \cdot \hat{u}(i_z) = 0 \tag{22}$$

-Equation (22) shows that there is perfect orthogonality between copolarized radiated fields produced by two orthogonal ports of a dual-polarized antenna.
-In polarimetric weather radar applications, the H- and V-polarization ports could generate copolarization components directed in the φ and θ directions, respectively, with very low cross polarization by using electric and magnetic current sources vertically polarized in the z-axis.
+Eq.
+(22) shows that there is perfect orthogonality between co-polarized radiated fields produced by two orthogonal ports of an dual-polarized antenna.
+In polarimetric weather radar applications, the H- and V-polarization ports could generate co-polarization components directed in the φ and θ direction, respectively, with very low cross-polarization by using electric and magnetic current sources vertically polarized in the z-axis.

 From Table III, it can be seen that the proposed polarization basis of orthogonal Huygens sources has rotational symmetry along the antenna's broadside, that is, the electric fields radiated by these sources are orthogonal in all directions.
 As a result of the rotational symmetry, the mismatching of the H and V copolar radiation patterns will be mitigated.
-Since the definition of cross polarization depends on which source is used as the reference, and also on how that source is oriented, various proposed definitions can be used for an antenna lying in the yz plane, as shown in Fig. 3.
+Since the definition of cross-polarization depends on which source is used as the reference, and also on how that source is oriented, various proposed definitions can be used for an antenna lying in the y-z plane, as sketched in Fig. 3.

-An additional consideration that must be taken into account is the effect of mechanical elevation tilt on copolarization and cross-polarization definitions.
+An additional consideration that must be taken into account is the effect of mechanical elevation tilt on co- and crosspolarization definitions.
 A tilted system creates an error related to the misprojection of the co- and cross-polar fields onto the local horizontal and vertical directions.
-Consider a Cartesian coordinate system xyz, where the yz plane is perpendicular to the earth's surface.
+Consider a cartesian coordinate system xyz, where the y-z plane is perpendicular to the earth's surface.
 This system is referred to as the reference coordinate.
-By rotating the reference coordinate system about the y-axis by some angle δ , a new coordinate system x'y'z' is obtained, which is referred to as the primed coordinate.
-The antenna aperture is positioned at the origin of the coordinate system and placed in the y'z'plane with its broadside oriented along the positive x'-axis, as shown in Fig. 4.
-By using the Euler rotation angle, the unit components $(\hat{\theta}, \hat{\phi})$, polar angle (θ), and azimuthal angle (φ) can be transferred from one coordinate system to another.
+By rotating the reference coordinate system about the y-axis by some angle δ , a new coordinate system x'y'z'is obtained which is referred to as the primed coordinate.
+The antenna aperture is positioned at the origin of the coordinate system and placed in the y'-z' plane with its broadside oriented along the positive x'-axis as illustrated in Fig. 4.
+By using the Euler rotation angle, the unit components $(\hat{\theta}, \hat{\phi})$, polar angle (θ) , and azimuthal angle (φ) can be transferred from one coordinate system to another.
+The relation between unprimed and primed coordinates can be represented by [13], [14].